Estimate dynamic panel models with fixed effects via maximum likelihood estimation.

-Constrain the dependent variable's variance to be equal across waves.
+Constrain the dependent variable's variance to be equal across waves (or makes its intercept equal across waves).
 This removes cross-sectional dependence.
 Default is FALSE.

 Estimate each wave of the dependent variable's loading on the alpha latent variable.
 Default is FALSE, meaning each wave has a loading of 1.

 Which lag(s) of the dependent variable to include in the regression.
-Default is 1, but any number of vector of numbers can be used.
+Default is 1, but any number or vector of numbers can be used.